taskcluster/taskcluster-rfcs/README.md

 ### I'm Working on This!

+Assign the issue to yourself, and to any others working on with you.
 Update the first comment in the issue to point to any related stuff - bugs, repos, etherpads, gists, whatever.
+There's no need to update the issue with status -- that should be visible via the links.